 Enter your specific Agent Instructions to define its goal.

-Click on create agent, note that you need to publish agent to access it across the application and via the API
+Click Create Agent.
+Note: you need to publish the agent to access it across the application and via the API.

 Writing Effective Agent Instructions